awsles/AzureServices/README.md

 * You will only see permissions and services which have been feature-enabled (registered) within the current Azure subscription.
 * Some Azure service providers do not correctly report their available operations (i.e., valid permissions may not be listed).
+* There are inconsistencies in the services and provider names reported by each provider.

 ---
 # Script